 In the current allocation system, organs recovered from deceased donors aged 18 years or older are first offered to status 1A candidates "locally" within the donor hospital's DSA and then to status 1B candidates locally.
 If not accepted locally, the heart is then offered to status 1A candidates in Zone A, and then to all status 1B candidates in Zone A. Only after offers are made through Zone A status 1B candidates is the heart then offered to a local status 2 candidate.
 Allocation then continues through subsequent geographic zones.

-Identifying Limitations of the Current Adult Heart Allocation System and Goals of Modifications
+Identifying the Goals of Modifications

 The Committee defined its goals in modifying the adult heart allocation system: